 We are concerned about the emotional and physical well-being of each child in our care.
-School personnel are required by law to be alert to signs of child abuse or neglect and to report these to the School Attendance and Family Resource Teacher and/or Children's Services.
+School personnel are required by law to be alert to signs of child abuse or neglect and to report these to Children's Services.